Mill Valley history ride

 Orange Ebisu

-I poked around at the heliport a bit.
-When I was little my parents had a little “coffeehouse rap center” there for the hippies and runaways (shoutout “Throttle” and “One Armed Frank.”
+After the ride, I rode the Sausalito bike path and poked around at the heliport a bit.
+When I was little my parents had a “Christian coffeehouse rap center” down there for the hippies and runaways (shoutout “Throttle” and “One Armed Frank”) who lived in busses and truck campers by the mudflats.

 EDO floats are the real deal